danalain/Market_Research_Analysis_Roku_Inc/README.md

 2. [Sentiment Analysis](#Sentiment-Analysis): Visualizations of two sentiment analysis methods.
 3. [Investment Strategies](#Investment-Strategies): Short-term trading strategy, Valuation and long term investment of Roku stocks.

+#### Disclaimer: It is not intended to be investment advice.
+Seek a duly licensed professional for investment advice.

 ---
 ### Company Profile